 Network Testing with Open Source Tools

 Testing network performance requires generating traffic at various rates and measuring throughput, loss, latency, jitter, and so forth.
 This article covers multiple open source network test tools, which are available for free.
 Running the software is only half of the story however.
 Tuning the host to efficiently generate and receive network traffic as well as monitoring the hardware load is equally important.
-All of the tools explored here have different features, statistics reporting and operation.
+All the tools explored here have different features, statistics reporting and operation.

 This is a complete rewrite of the original iPerf tool.
 It has many of the same features, although it does not yet do multicast.
 Below are some basic commands to get started, which are the same options available in version 2.
-For bandwidth testing, iPerf3 is preferred over iPerf1 or 2.
+For bandwidth testing, iPerf3 is preferable over iPerf1 or 2.

 Start the server on the default port for IPv4 (default):